dotMargui/dotMargui/content/authors/admin/_index.md

 #education:
 #  courses:
-#  - course: PhD in Artificial Intelligence
-#    institution: Stanford University
-#    year: 2012
-#  - course: MEng in Artificial Intelligence
+#  - course: Bachelor's in Law
-#    institution: Massachusetts Institute of Technology
+#    institution: University of Lisbon, School of Law
-#    year: 2009
+#    year: 2020
-#  - course: BSc in Artificial Intelligence
+#  - course: Master's in Administrative Law and Public Administration
-#    institution: Massachusetts Institute of Technology
+#    institution: University of Lisbon, School of Law
-#    year: 2008
+#    year: current

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons